-- Lie face up on a mat with your feet on the floor and knees bent to 90 degrees. - · Push your knees apart against the resistance of a stretch cord, and lift your hips as above.
+- Lie face up on a mat with your feet on the floor and knees bent to 90 degrees. - Push your knees apart against the resistance of a stretch cord, and lift your hips as above.
 This can also be done by squeezing a ball between knees for resistance. - Hold for 4 seconds.
-Do 2-3 sets of 10-15 repetitions.
+Do 2-3 sets of 10-15 repetitions. - Strengthens core and hips.